Influencer Marketing KPIs: 14 Metrics to Look at Beyond Sales

 Sales are important, but they’re one of many important influencer marketing KPIs that indicate whether you’re boosting brand visibility, fostering positive consumer discussion, and driving site visits—you know, all the sorts of things that result in sales.

 As you monitor your influencer marketing campaigns, pay attention to these site traffic and social media engagement metrics.
+Measuring influencer marketing success goes beyond just conversions.
 Consider these the confirmation you need that you’re working with the right influencers, targeting the right audiences, and reaching them with the right types of campaigns.

 Site traffic KPIs

 Besides sales, site traffic is one of the easiest metrics to track with influencer marketing.
 Site visits let you know how many fans are finding your influencer campaign interesting enough to take action by visiting your website.

 Google Analytics is your tool of choice here.
 You’ll want to look at three key traffic channels: your direct traffic, your social traffic, and your referral traffic.

 Direct traffic captures anyone who visits your site from directly typing in the URL, or if they’ve saved your site as a bookmark or clicked on it from a PDF.

 Direct traffic is important to track for influencer campaigns where the influencer cannot share a direct hyperlink to your site in their post (we’re looking at you, Instagram).
 Instagram influencers can only strongly encourage their followers to go visit your site, by spelling it out in their post, but the URL will not be clickable.
 As such, the fans who take them up on their recommendation will have to go physically type in the URL themselves.

 Look for lifts in direct traffic in the days following any of your influencer campaigns, whether or they included a clickable URL as there will always be some fans who go type it in later.